O-1871

-O-1871 is a potent cannabinoid agonist which was invented by Billy R Martin and Raj K Razdan at Organix Inc in 2002.
+O-1871 is an alkylresorcinol-type synthetic cannabinoid which was invented by Billy R Martin and Raj K Razdan at Organix Inc in 2002.
 It has a CB_{1} receptor affinity of 2.0 nM and a CB_{2} receptor affinity of 0.3 nM.
 Structurally, O-1871 is a cyclohexylphenol derivative related to CP 47,497, and so is illegal in some jurisdictions where CP 47,497 and its derivatives are banned.
 However the 3,3-dimethylcyclohexyl substituent of O-1871 can be replaced by various other groups, producing other potent compounds such as the cycloheptyl derivative O-1656 and the 2-adamantyl derivative O-1660, as well as the corresponding 3,5-dichlorophenyl derivative, which are not cyclohexylphenol derivatives.